Health & Safety

 • Termites do not directly transmit diseases to humans, but their presence can trigger allergic reactions and respiratory problems.

-• Termite droppings and wood dust become airborne irritants that can cause breathing difficulties and eye irritation.
+• Termite droppings and wood dust become airborne irritants that can cause breathing difficulties, coughing, and eye irritation — particularly for individuals with asthma.

 • Termite infestations create moist environments where harmful mold and fungal spores can flourish, leading to respiratory issues.

-• Chemical treatments for termites can cause health problems like skin irritation and neurological symptoms if not properly applied.
+• Chemical termite treatments can cause health problems like skin irritation and neurological symptoms if not properly applied by certified professionals.

-• Vulnerable populations, including children, elderly, and those with asthma or compromised immunity, face higher health risks from termite-related issues.
+• Vulnerable populations — including people with asthma, children, elderly, and those with compromised immunity — face higher health risks from termite-related issues.

 Understanding Direct Health Effects From Termite Contact